TEAM X

 The Results Are In – How We Made an Impact

 With these refinements, the product became more robust, and its core features were now more intuitive.
 The result?
-We got the data form the product team that the Analysts could solve 60% more fraud scenarios than before in a day!
+We got the data from the product team that the Analysts could solve 60% more fraud scenarios than before in a day!
 Meanwhile, our dev team continued to refine AI-generated insights, making them even more accurate and valuable to users.